ThatQuiz Test Library Take this test now

 B) Fire started in the ceiling

-D) Fire was caused by a natural source
+C) Fire was caused by a natural source

 • 98.
 Investigators note a burn pattern that moves from a lower corner to the ceiling in a distinct path.
 What can be inferred?

-A) Fire originated on the ceiling
+A) Fire was intentionally started on the roof

-C) Fire started at the lower corner and spread upward
+B) Fire started at the lower corner and spread upward

 • 99.
 A garage has several burn patterns concentrated near stored gasoline cans.
 What is the likely cause of fire?